-At the beginning of the freezing cycle the water pump, fan motor and compressor have power.
+At the beginning of the freezing cycle, the electrical circuit is completed to the compressor and the water pump.
 The water pump operates continuously, through both the freezing cycle and the harvest cycle.

-During the freezing cycle, the hot gas solenoid valve and the water inlet solenoid valve are CLOSED.
-When the ice cubes are partially formed, the cube size control will CLOSE.
-This will complete an electrical circuit to the timer motor.
-The timer will keep the ice maker operating in the freezing cycle for a selected length of time.
-This will give the ice cubes time to fully form.
-After that selected length of time, the timer will switch the ice maker into the harvest cycle, through the contacts of the timer assembly micro switch.
+During the freezing cycle, the hot gas solenoid valve is CLOSED and the water inlet solenoid valve is CLOSED.
+When the ice cubes are partially formed, the cube size control will sense the temperature at which it is preset to CLOSE.
+This will complete the electrical circuit to the timer.
+The timer then controls the remainder of the freezing cycle.
+The timer will keep the icemaker operating in the freezing cycle for a selected length of time.
+This will give the ice cubes time to fully form. after that selected length of time, the timer will switch the icemaker into the harvest cycle, through the contacts of the timer assembly microswitch.